On this page

 WADA / USADA status

-Semaglutide is not prohibited under WADA anti-doping rules.
-It has been on WADA's Monitoring Program since 2024, meaning WADA is tracking usage patterns among athletes.
+Semaglutide is not prohibited under WADA anti-doping rules — GLP-1s are not on the 2026 Prohibited List.
+It has been on WADA's Monitoring Program since 2024, meaning WADA is tracking usage patterns among athletes; for 2026 the Monitoring Program tracks markers of both semaglutide and tirzepatide.
 Athletes will NOT receive anti-doping violations for semaglutide use.
-Monitoring continues through 2026 and could potentially result in future prohibition if evidence of performance-enhancing abuse emerges.
+A decision on possible prohibition is expected by the end of 2026 or in 2027, potentially ahead of the LA 2028 Olympics.

 Insurance and access